 - Gillas Garner was charged with mauling and killing children on the outskirts of the village.

-- Jean Grenier, a mentally handicapped murderer, was caught after murdering and eating fifteen children.
+- Jean Grenier, a murderer with an intellectual disability, was caught after murdering and eating fifteen children.
 An early indication of the mental illness known as lycanthropy, the 1865 Book of Were-Wolves quotes the head of the inquest committee as writing, "The change of shape existed only in the disorganized brain of the insane."

 - Lorianne Endrizzi, a bar manager, reported clearly seeing the beast on the side of the road in 1989.
 It had fangs, gray-brown hair and pointed ears.